goto-eof/basic_brutus/README.md

 ## Environment variables

 `CHANNEL_BUFFER=10000000` - buffer size of the inter-thread communication channel.
+The default value is 10000000.

 `MAX_NUM_THREADS=12` - if specified, the default thread count (corresponding to the number of processor cores) will be overwritten by the value entered by the user.